 3 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the chief executive officer of the department.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

-4 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Health Department of Western Australia is read and construed as a reference to the Department of Health.
+4 Footnote no longer applicable.

 5 Now known as the Fire Brigades Regulations 1943; citation changed (see note under r.
 1).

 6 The Fire Brigades Amendment Regulations (No. 4) 1986 was a savings provision that is of no further effect.